 Almighty Father, thank you for giving us the bread of heaven, your Son who comes down from heaven and gives life to the world.
-Let our food be to always do your will, to believe in your Son, and to proclaim his reign and his glory.
-Give us this bread always, that we may be nourished to do your will and that our world may know your life.
+Let our food be to always do your will, to believe in your Son, do your will and that our world may know your life.
 Amen.